 Dismantling.
 Used with reference to dominant structures including belief structures that are based on oppression of another people.

 Emotional labour.
-Psychological burdens experienced by BIPOC to do all the work, in the same category as “diversity hires.”
+Psychological burdens experienced mainly by people of colour to do all the work, in the same category as “diversity hires.”

 Free speech vs hate speech and abuse.